hoepeyemi/coxy/frontend/DOMAIN_MONITORING_INTEGRATION.md

 ## 📄 License

-This domain monitoring integration is part of the Iris platform and follows the same licensing terms.
+This domain monitoring integration is part of the Coxy platform and follows the same licensing terms.